Ancient time reckoning and

 observance.
 Nearly 11-days of lunar/solar separation time came

-between, divided, and separated the lunar year of
+between, divided, and separated the lunar year of 12-moon-months,

-12-moon-months, or 354-days, versus a solar year of 365-days.
+or 354-days, versus a solar year of 365-days.
+Time further

-male side of time reckoning.
+time reckoning.

 The early portion of